ActiveState/documentation-public/content/state/start.md

 ### Constraining Scripts

-Scripts will be run as either bash or batch scripts, depending on the shell that you run them from.
+You can constrain scripts to only run on certain platforms.
+If a language is not specified for the script, they will be run as either bash or batch scripts, depending on the shell that you run them from.
 This can be problematic because bash and batch are two very different languages, and you might have cross-platform requirements.
-To address this you can constrain a script to only run on certain platforms.
+You can add constraints to your script entries to ensure that the correct command runs based on the operating system identified at run time.
 For example:

 ```text
 scripts: